 - Describe any past achievements, projects, or successes.
 How did you traverse them?

 - Describe any past difficulties or challenges you’ve had.
 How did you deal with them?

-Most of these questions want to gauge your commitment to the job, how you react to either success or difficulty in the workforce, and the values that are important to you.
+Most of these questions gauge your commitment to the job, how you react to success or difficulty, and the values important to you.
 When answering, always be honest.
-Have some examples from your life ready to explain in detail, and always relate it back to the company’s principles (in a subtle manner).
+Have some examples from your life ready to explain in detail, and always relate it back to the company’s principles (subtly).
 Try to highlight your abilities, using examples to back them up.